sdjespersen/sonic-highway/content/_index.md

 tagline = "Dance While You Can"
 +++

-Sonic Highway is a high-energy band specializing in danceable rock/pop/funk/soul hit from the 60s, 70s, 80s and beyond.
+Sonic Highway is a high-energy band specializing in danceable rock/pop/funk/soul hits from the 60s, 70s, 80s and beyond.